Detegr/openRBRVR/FAQ.md

   button.
 Adjust the seat, hit save and close the window from the `X` in top-right corner.

-## Particles are coming inside the car

-- There is a [rendering bug](https://github.com/Detegr/openRBRVR/issues/3) that causes the particles to be too visible inside the car.
-It is normal to get some particles into the car because that is how RBR works.
-You can turn particles off if they're distracting.

 ## How do I enable anisotropic filtering?

 RSF launcher does not show an option to change anisotropic filtering.
 It can be